avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 - it can be NATted.

 BACnet/SC's implementation adheres to established industry standards defined in IETF RFCs.
+Specifically the Addendum bj to ANSI/ASHRAE Standard 135-2016 references RFC 7468, when defining the format in which operational certificates and signing CA should be installed onto the target device at configuration time.

 ### PQC relevant security aspects
-The security of the BACnet/SC protocol, as well as of similar industrial protocols, completely rely on TLS 1.3 therefore implications of post-quantum cryptography have to be considered in both the TLS handshake and in the X.509 certificates used for the authentication.
+The security of the BACnet/SC protocol, as well as of similar industrial protocols, relies on TLS 1.3 (RFC 8446), therefore implications of post-quantum cryptography have to be considered in both the TLS handshake and in the X.509 certificates used for the authentication.

 Furthermore, the geographical locations of the BACnet/SC-enabled devices in operation may necessitate the inclusion of extra considerations related to post-quantum cryptography, like for example the use of hybrid cryptography.